 Insoles: Footprint Insole Technology Gamechangers, Footprint Insole Technology Gameghangers Low Profile, Sandsole Custom Insoles

 Bindings: Bindings: Union Superpro, Burton Genesis, Union Contact, Union Contact Pro

 Boards: OZ Custom Woody, Yes Basic, Yes Typo, Salomon Assasin, Yes Jackpot, Never Summer Funslinger

 Foot Width: Right and Left between a D/E

 Calves (At top of boot): 12”

 Fit: The 2017 Adidas Samba ADV fit pretty well in a size 9 and only felt maybe 1/4 size too large on me but the 2018-2019 Adidas Samba fits much better for me in an 8.5.
+The same goes for the rest of the sizing around the world except for UK sizing which seems to fit true.
 It also runs as wide as some wide boots and is great for people with wider feet.

 Flex: When tightened up well there is a pretty mid-level flex that is just right to work with most boards out there.
 When loosened a bit it’s got a nice med/soft flex that would work well in the park.

 Flex Retention: So we love the articulation tech in the ankle here that really works well.
 It’s going to hold it’s flex for a while